Disability Accessibility in the School Library

 State Award Reading ListsThis Simon & Schuster site has current Award Reading Lists from every state, along with curriculum, teaching, & reading group guides, themed collections, & reading levels.
 If you need labels for your State Award Reading List, they’re available as a customization in my Reading Promotion for ELA product at No Sweat Library, my TPT store.

 SYNC If you’ve never heard of this site, you are in for a treat.
 SYNC offers FREE audiobooks for teens every summer—2 complete audiobooks a week for 14 weeks.
-I always told students about it at their last library visit of the school year and provided the link and a QR code to the site.
+I always told students about it at their last library visit of the school year and provided a bookmark with a QR code link to the site.

 TECHNOLOGY